Change Date Levels

 How the date level is computed depends on how Date Properties are configured for the data source.
 For more information, see Date Properties for a Data Source(Link opens in a new window).

-Note: Some date levels might not make sense for your relational data source.
-For example, if the date format does not include time information such as hour, minute, or second, then selecting one of these options will not add any data to your view.
+Note: Not all date levels are always relevant.
+For example, if the date format doesn’t include time information such as hour, minute, or second, then these options don't add any data to your view.

 Use multiple date levels in the same viz

 You can work with dates at varying levels of detail simultaneously.
-You do this by clicking the control on a date field in the view.
+To do so, click the control on a date field in the view.
 This is known as drilling into a date.
-For example, if you drill into a discrete (blue) date field YEAR(Order Date), Tableau adds a second field to the right of the initial date, QUARTER(Order Date), as in the image below.
+For example, if you drill into a discrete date YEAR(Order Date), Tableau adds a second field to the right of the initial date, QUARTER(Order Date).
 You can continue drilling down until you reach the finest available granularity for the date field.

-You can also drag date fields to the Rows or Columns shelf multiple times in order to nest them and to drill down into them at varying levels of detail.
+You can also drag date fields to the Rows or Columns shelf multiple times to nest them and to drill down into them at varying levels of detail.

-For example, the view shown below drills down from the year level to display the quarter level as well.
+For example, this view drills down from the year level to display the quarter level as well.

-By removing one of the date fields from the Columns shelf, and then selecting Month from the remaining date field’s context menu, you can display the data for each month across all years.
+By removing one of the date fields, and then selecting Month from the remaining date field’s context menu, you can look at each month across all years.

 To display even finer granularity, select Month from the lower, continuous section of the field's context menu.